bhaaskara/InterviewQA/kubernetes_QA.md

 -   RBAC (Role-based access control) to narrow down the permissions.
 -   Use namespaces to establish security boundaries.
 -   Set the admission control policies to avoid running the privileged containers.
+-   Restrict access to ETCD.
+-   use images from authorized repositories only.
 -   Turn on audit logging.

 # How to monitor the Kubernetes cluster?